 Pearl John – University of Southampton

-Pearl John is the SEPnet Outreach Officer and Public Engagement Leader for Physics and Astronomy at the University of Southampton.
+Dr Pearl John is the SEPnet Outreach Officer and Public Engagement Leader for Physics and Astronomy at the University of Southampton.
 With a background in teaching laser technology to High School students in the USA, Pearl runs the UoS travelling Light Express Roadshow; bringing Photonics and the science of light to schools, colleges and the general public in the local area.
-Pearl is an award-winning holographer, exhibiting artwork internationally and she specialises in creative approaches to Science Communication.
-Pearl also has a long-standing interest in issues of diversity and equality having run the University’s STEM Support Group for women (Theano).
-Pearl has a Masters Degree in Holography from the Royal College of Art and is currently working on finishing a PhD in creative Holography.
-Pearl is taking part in the Impact and Shattering Stereotypes projects.
+Pearl has a long-standing interest in issues of diversity and equality having run the University’s ‘Theano’ STEM Support Group for women.
+Pearl has a doctorate in fine art, specialising in Holography, and designs creative approaches to public engagement and science communication.
+Pearl leads on planning and evaluating for public engagement impact in her Physics department.

 Heather Campbell – University of Surrey

 Dr Heather Campbell is the SEPnet Outreach & Ogden Science Officer, in the Department of Physics at the University of Surrey.
 She studied for an MPhys in Astrophysics (with Research Placement) at Sussex University.
 After that she moved to the Institute of Cosmology & Gravitation, University of Portsmouth for her PhD, where she studied cosmology using Type Ia Supernovae and data from the Sloan Digital Sky Survey.

 Heather then spent two and a half years as a postdoctoral researcher at the Institute of Astronomy, University of Cambridge, where she was working on the Gaia Satellite as their supernovae expert and helping develop their outreach programme.
 While there she had many opportunities to use telescopes around the world, such as in Chile, which was her highlight of being an astronomer.